The Best All-Inclusive Resorts in Mexico

 In Riviera Maya, you’ll probably spot a giant pink school bus on the side of the highway that reads "Xcaret,” which is a company that owns several theme parks and all-inclusive resorts throughout Quintana Roo.
 The flagship theme park is all about Mexican culture and history, and the hotels are no different—including their latest venture, Hotel Xcaret Arte.

-The result of a $427 million investment, the adults-only resort boasts 900 luxurious, enormous, Mexican art-themed suites.
+The result of a $427 million investment, the adults-only resort sports 900 luxurious, enormous, Mexican art-themed suites.
 The rooms are broken up into six “casas,” each of which focuses on a specific medium.
 (For example, Casa de Los Artistas offers painting classes, while Casa de la Music has programs reserved for dance; you can also explore cooking workshops and pottery.)
-Plus, the resort tries to keep everything "in the family," meaning local: Jobs are reserved for locals, the menus reflect cooking traditions from throughout Mexico, and the design elements are all from nearby craftspeople and artisans.
+Plus, the resort tries to keep everything "in the family"—meaning the community: Jobs are reserved for locals, the menus reflect cooking traditions from throughout Mexico, and the design elements are all from craftspeople and artisans in the area.

 Bonus: If you’d like to intersperse your relaxation with some thrills, the rate of the resort includes unlimited access to all of Grupo Xcaret’s theme parks.